joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6067921/2025/01/17/jimmy-butler-heat-returns-suspended-miami-heat-denver-nuggets/

 **Kellen Moore jumps Deion Sanders as favorite for Cowboys head coach opening**\
-`There's a new favorite for the Dallas Cowboys head coaching job and it isn't Deion Sanders.
+`There's a new favorite for the Dallas Cowboys head coaching job, and it isn't Deion Sanders.
 Read here for the odds and insights.`\
 https://nytimes.com/athletic/6062386/2025/01/17/cowboys-head-coach-odds-deion-sanders-kellen-more/

 **Israeli Government Approves Cease-Fire Deal for Gaza**\